Amazon Echo Plus stays $150 but gets clearer sound, temperature sensor

-The $150 device, which includes a fabric design and temperature sensor, was unveiled at an event in Seattle where the e-commerce giant said it would be launching the largest number of devices and features it ever has at one time.
+The $150 device, which has a new fabric design and temperature sensor, was unveiled at an event in Seattle where the e-commerce giant said it would be launching the largest number of devices and features it ever has at one time.

-The integrated temperature sensor would allow users to set up routines that trigger based on how hot or cool the room is.
-So if your bedroom hits 77 degrees, Alexa can automatically turn on the fan.
+The integrated temperature sensor would allow users to set up actions based on how hot or cool the room is.
+So if your bedroom hits 77 degrees, Alexa can send a notification to your phone and automatically turn on the fan.
 The Plus also comes with an equalizer feature; you can use your voice to adjust the bass and treble to customize your listening experience.

 Amazon is giving the Echo Plus a new capability called Local Voice Control.
 It provides compressed Alexa controls locally in each device, so the assistant will still be able to turn the lights off even if your internet connection is down.

-Echo Plus preorders start Thursday and will be shipping next month in all Echo countries.
+Preorders for the Echo Plus -- which comes in Charcoal, Heather Gray, and Sandstone -- start Thursday and will be shipping next month in all Echo countries.

 Amazon's Thursday event introduced new Echo Dot, a fully redesigned Echo Show, an input device to turn your dumb speakers smart and and Alexa-enabled microwave for just $60.